-Sand and ash insurance – if you’re going to the highlands, you may be advised or required to get the sand insurance.
+Sand and ash insurance – if you’re going to the highlands, you may be advised or required to get sand insurance.
 This is because the desert highlands sometimes get sandstorms that can strip the paint off your car, and the rental companies are not fond of that.
 Ash insurance sounds like a bit of a joke to me, but I guess you might be grateful for it if a volcano erupted nearby.
-In any case they are usually lumped together.
+In any case, they are usually lumped together.

 Theft insurance – You might have heard that crime is almost unheard of in Iceland.
 And it is.
 It’s unlikely though not impossible, and you would be happy you had this if something happened.
 You might be covered for theft by your travel insurance though.
-In any case this is often lumped in with other things in a package so it doesn’t hurt to have.
+In any case, this is often lumped in with other things in a package, so it doesn’t hurt to have.

 Insurance packages – many agencies have packages with more than one thing (say, SCDW, Gravel protection and sand & ash) for a much lower price.
 This can be a great deal so look out for these.

 Wait a minute – doesn’t my credit card cover me for insurance?
 Some credit cards cover you really well.
 That’s for you to find out about.
-Often, they will cover your deductible as long as you payed the whole rental with the credit card and don’t buy any additional insurance.
+Often, they will cover your deductible as long as you pay the whole rental with the credit card and don’t buy any additional insurance.

 What this means: let’s say a car is badly damaged.
 The deductible is $2.500 USD, but the damage is $10.000.
 This means the customer pays 2.500, the insurance pays the rest.
 But if they paid with some major credit cards, the card company will cover the $2.500.
-Prepare for your trip by finding out about your credit card’s coverage!
+Prepare for your trip by finding out about your credit card coverage!